lukaswenzl/astrometry/README.md

 ```

 This will perform an astrometric calibration on the sample file.
 The result will be stored as FILENAME_astro.fits.
+The sample file is one of the sample stars by Legget et al 2006 (doi: 10.1111/j.1365-2966.2006.11069.x): M67-IV-2 taken with the NOT telescope (NOTcam).
+(Based on observations made with the Nordic Optical Telescope, operated by the Nordic Optical Telescope Scientific Association at the Observatorio del Roque de los Muchachos, La Palma, Spain, of the Instituto de Astrofisica de Canarias.
+Proposal Number:  59-015, Observers: Irham Andika, Lukas Wenzl, PI: Roberto Decarli)

 *If you install the package you can use it anywhere like this: